onedebos/alloy-embedded-with-shopify/README.md

-## Alloy Unified API
+## Alloy Embedded Demo

-This is a demo app to build an integration between Shopify and [Alloy] using [Embedded](https://runalloy.com/embedded/).
+This is a demo app to build an integration with [Alloy Embedded](https://runalloy.com/embedded/).

 This repo demos how to